itsparth/edgedb-dart/rstdocs/api.rst

       BackoffFunction? backoff, }
     )

-Creates a new :ref:`RetryOptions <edgedb-dart-RetryOptions>` object, with a default `RetryRule <https://pub.dev/documentation/edgedb/latest/edgedb/RetryRule-class.html>`__, with the given ``attempts`` and ``backoff`` function.
+Creates a new :ref:`RetryOptions <gel-dart-RetryOptions>` object, with a default `RetryRule <https://pub.dev/documentation/gel/latest/gel/RetryRule-class.html>`__, with the given ``attempts`` and ``backoff`` function.

-If ``attempts`` or ``backoff`` are not specified, the defaults of 3 ``attempts`` and the exponential `defaultBackoff <https://pub.dev/documentation/edgedb/latest/edgedb/defaultBackoff.html>`__ function are used.
+If ``attempts`` or ``backoff`` are not specified, the defaults of 3 ``attempts`` and the exponential `defaultBackoff <https://pub.dev/documentation/gel/latest/gel/defaultBackoff.html>`__ function are used.

-.. _edgedb-dart-RetryOptions-defaultRetryRule:
+.. _gel-dart-RetryOptions-defaultRetryRule:

 *property* ``.defaultRetryRule``
 ................................